snonux/gemtexter/README.md

 You could add the `USE_GIT` and `GIT_PUSH` options to the `buetow.org.conf` config file too.

+## Publishing a blog post

+All what needs to be done is to create a new file in `./gemtext/gemfeed/YYYY-MM-DD-article-title-dash-separated.gmi`, whereas `YYYY-MM-DD` defines the publishing date of the blog post.

+A subsequent `./buetow.org.sh --generate` will then detect the new post and link it from `$BASE_CONTENT_DIR/gemtext/gemfeed/index.gmi`, link it from the main index `$BASE_CONTENT_DIR/gemtext/index.gmi`, and also add it to the Atom feed at `$BASE_CONTENT_DIR/gemtext/gemfeed/atom.xml`.
+The first level 1 Gemtext title (e.g. `# Title`) will be the displayed link name. `YYYY-MM-DD` will be the publishing date.
+There are various other settings, such as Author - they come from the `buetow.org.conf` configuration file.

+Once all of that is done, the `buetow.org.sh` script will convert the new post (plus all the indices and the Atom feed) to the other formats too (e.g. HTML, Markdown).

+You can also have a look at `$BASE_CONTENT_DIR/meta/gemfeed`.
+There is a meta file for each blog post stored.
+These meta files are required for the generation of the Atom feed.
+You can edit these meta files manually and run `./buetow.org.sh --generate` or `./buetow.org.sh --feed` again, in case you want to change some of the Atom feed content.

 ## Finito

 After running `./buetow.org --genreate` you will have all static files ready to be published.
 But before you do that you could preview the content with `firefox ../buetow.org-content/html/index.html` or `glow ../buetow.org-content/md/index.md` (you get the idea).